-Officials say 14 killed, 35 hurt in Kazakhstan plane crash
+15 killed, 66 hurt after plane crashes in Kazakhstan

-(AP) - A Kazakhstan plane with 100 people aboard has crashed shortly after takeoff early Friday, killing at least 14 people while at least 35 others survived with injuries.
+(AP) - A Kazakhstan plane with 98 people aboard has crashed shortly after takeoff early Friday, killing at least 15 people.
+At least 66 others have survived with injuries, 50 of them hospitalized.

 The aircraft hit a concrete fence and a two-story building after takeoff from Almaty International Airport.